Working with a financial advisor can at least eliminate the stress of investing.

 If you have a properly diversified portfolio, focusing on daily changes in your account value will increase your stress and tempt you to trade too much.
 And if you make frequent transactions, hoping to profit from short-term price swings, your trading fees may increase.

 Avoid making emotional decisions and wait for your monthly or quarterly statement to arrive.
 Then before you do anything, talk to your advisor.
 As a disciplined investor, you need to tolerate volatility.
-This gives you more comfort, too.
+This gives you more peace of mind, too.

 Your Advisor Can Help